martinezpenya/ED-CFGS-2122/UD05/UD05_ejercicios_EN.md

 ## Argo_03

-Following point 4 of this guide generate the sources for the project in exercise `Argo_01` in Java and send it through AULES site.
+Following point 4 of this guide generate the sources for the project in exercise `Argo_01` in `Java` and send the folder compressed in `zip` through AULES site.

 ## Argo_04